 While the Red Coat Trail was longer and slower then the more well-known and well-travelled TransCanada Highway, it did offer not only a sense of history but also a chance to explore a part of the country largely overlooked by tourists, to view landscapes and attractions bypassed by the four-lane highway and to experience local culture.

-The southwestern corner of Saskatchewan is an amazing place that will both confirm and challenge everything you thought you knew about this this part of the country.
+The southwestern corner of Saskatchewan is an amazing location that will both confirm and challenge everything you thought you knew about this part of the country.

-Yes, there are endless fields of golden grain rippling gently in the breeze but there’s so much more – like sand dunes, forests, hills, grasslands, a huge man-made lake and the “piece de resistance”, Saskatchewan’s only winery.
+Yes, there are the expected endless fields of golden grain rippling gently in the breeze but there’s so much more as well – like sand dunes, forests, hills, grasslands, a huge man-made lake and the “piece de resistance”, Saskatchewan’s only winery.
+All this and more was discovered by my wife, Maureen and I during a recent trip.

 - Visiting Montreal and Quebec City